-A Google search for Laing Street cites it with national prominence as a heralded destination on the National Public Toilets Map.
+A Google search for Laing Street cites it - with national prominence - as a heralded destination on the National Public Toilets Map ("Currently closed").
+Google street search for Laing St Newcastle no longer finds it, or it's close neighbour, Morgan St Newcastle.

-Laing Street is home to the Newcastle Elderly Citizens Centre, that renowned loo, the King Street Car Park, and a brick wall or two.
+Laing Street was home to the Newcastle Elderly Citizens Centre, to that aforementioned renowned loo, the former King Street city parking station, and boasted a retaining brick wall or two.

 Pictured ~ Laing Street looking west circa 2014